 Initial Coverage Stage -the beneficiary pays either a coinsurance or copay for their prescription drugs.
-The Initial coverage stage lasts until the total drug cost - the amount the member has paid out of pocket, plus the amount paid by the plan and any assistance programs, such as SPAPs or LIS - reaches \$4,660.
+The Initial coverage stage lasts until the total drug cost - the amount the member has paid out of pocket, plus the amount paid by the plan and any assistance programs, such as SPAPs or LIS - reaches \$5,030.

 Coverage Gap -also known as the "Donut Hole".
 During this stage, there is a "gap" in coverage from the plan - meaning the Part D plan pays a lesser share of the cost of prescription drugs, and the beneficiary pays a greater share.
 Drug manufacturers also pay a percentage for brand name drugs.
-This stage continues until the total amount paid by the member, manufacturer, SPAPs, and LIS reaches \$7,400 annually.
+This stage continues until the total amount paid by the member, manufacturer, SPAPs, and LIS reaches \$8,000 annually.
 This is called True Out of Pocket, or TrOOP.

-Catastrophic Coverage Stage - After TrOOP reaches \$7,400, beneficiaries are considered to be in the Catastrophic Coverage Stage.
-Beneficiaries will pay a 5% coinsurance or \$4.15 for generic drugs, \$10.35 for brand name drugs, whichever is greater.
+Catastrophic Coverage Stage - After TrOOP reaches \$8,000, beneficiaries are considered to be in the Catastrophic Coverage Stage.
+Beginning in 2024, cost-sharing for Part D drugs will be eliminated for beneficiaries in the catastrophic phase of coverage

-Part D Stages